XT-6 magnetyzery do silników - BENZYNA + POWIETRZE

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard associated with microscopic parts of magnets pose a threat, in case of ingestion, which is crucial in the aspect of protecting young children.
-Furthermore, tiny parts of these devices can complicate diagnosis in case of swallowing.
+- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the context of children's health.
+It's also worth noting that tiny parts of these magnets can be problematic in medical diagnosis in case of swallowing.

 Neodymium magnets generate strong magnetic fields.
 As a result, they interfere with the operation of a pacemaker.
 This happens because such devices have a function to deactivate them in a magnetic field.